 The following qualitative disclosures regarding the Fund's market risk exposures-except for those disclosures that are statements of historical fact-constitute forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 The Fund's primary market risk exposures are subject to numerous uncertainties, contingencies and risks.
 Government interventions, defaults and expropriations, illiquid markets, the emergence of dominant fundamental factors, political upheavals, changes in historical price relationships, an influx of new market participants, increased regulation and many other factors could result in material losses as well as in material changes to the risk exposures of the Fund.
 There can be no assurance that the Fund's current market exposure will not change materially.
 Investors may lose all or substantially all of their investment in the Fund.

-The primary trading risk exposure of the Fund as of December 31, 2016 relating to the Index Commodity is as follows:
+The following were the primary trading risk exposures of the Fund as of December 31, 2016 by Index Commodity: